rahulstay/Random-Qoute/README.md

 # Random-Quote
-Random-Qoute using HTML,CSS, and js.
+Random-Quote using HTML,CSS, and js.